microsoft/Nimble/OurWork/hadoop-install.md

 bench micro     dfsioe
 bench websearch pagerank

+### To run this script you have to go through all the .sh scripts in HiBench/bin and remove the bin/bash shebang at the start.
+Havent found a better solution but bin/bash doesnt exit unfortunatley
 ### Run that script in the HiBench folder, output in report/hibench.report
+bash runHiBench.sh
+### Make sure you are in this nix-shell again, and make sure All Hadoop nodes are up and running
+export NIXPKGS_ALLOW_INSECURE=1

+nix-shell -p maven python2 jdk8 --impure

 # Switch between hadoop-nimble and hadoop-upstream